gaapt/gaapt.github.io/_posts/2016-10-30-Working-with-Ruby-Private-Constants.md

 Nope.
 We've just made it that constant private!
 That’s it.

-As a rule of thumb, this is a good implementation whenever it's necessary to ensure a constant is an implementation detail and only meant to be used internally.
+You may be wondering when you should use this.
+As a rule of thumb, this is a great implementation whenever it's necessary to ensure a constant is an implementation detail and only meant to be used internally.